Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - added fog icons to the weather hud, as well as a blizzard one
 - the window will be dark while it is foggy outside
 - fixed a path display error in Linux
+- fixed the path being capitlization inspecific
+- the mouse will draw over the icon again, and the weather icon darkens properly when menus draw.
+  - No longer darkens for dialogue when it shouldn't.
+- fixed fog and snow drawing over hud code.

 v1.1.12p2
 - removed fog testing code.